-To be eligible for a degree in the Graduate College, a student must achieve two GPAs of "B" (3.00) or higher.
+To be eligible for a degree in the Division of Graduate Studies, a student must achieve two GPAs of "B" (3.00) or higher.
 The first GPA is based on all courses numbered 500 or higher that appear on the transcript.
 (Courses noted as deficiencies in the original letter of admission are not included.)
 The second GPA is based on all courses that appear on the program of study.